 Quality assessment in accordance with the Ministry of Education that informs meaningful instruction.
 School-based, School District and provincially developed assessment will provide information for students and families which reflects student progress and achievement.

-- Support for schools based on a variety of factors beyond FTE - Continued support for FSA; revision of elementary Report Card; piloting 7-12 Standards Based Gradebook; renewed mathematics assessments SNAP with in-services; Joyful literacy project K-2; Continued use of Writing Performance Standards
+Continued support for FSA, revision of elementary Report Card, piloting 7-12 Standards Based Gradebook, renewed mathematics assessments SNAP with in-services; Joyful literacy project K-2, and continued use of Writing Performance Standards

-In collaboration with education leaders and partners, develop a strong support system considering the needs of students that includes:
+In collaboration with education leaders and partners, the School District focuses on developing a strong support system considering the needs of students which includes: